spogburn/spogburn.github.io/_ux-writing/email_content.md

 ---

 ## Problem statement
-Develop new user and departing user emails for an app called Handshake.
+The Handshake app needed new email copy for onboarding and departure emails so users knew how to get started and their account status after departing.

 ## Users
 - Freelancers